Hi.

 STANDARD BIO

-Katharine Coldiron is the author of Ceremonials, Plan 9 from Outer Space, and Junk Film.
+Katharine Coldiron is the author of Ceremonials, Junk Film, and Wire Mothers.
 Her work has appeared in Ms., the Washington Post, Conjunctions, NPR, and many other places.
-Find her at kcoldiron.com and on Twitter @ferrifrigida.
+Find her at kcoldiron.com.

 LONGER BIO